iso8859/learn-mongodb-by-example/README.md

 # Learn MongoDB

-Learn mongodb quickly with examples.
+Learn mongodb from examples.

+Find hints and good usage infos.

+Learn MongoDB fast with good example in your driver implementation.